-- Homeowners/Hazard insurance and Flood insurance - Homeowners Association (HOA), condominium and planned unit development (PUD) fees - Ground rents - Other assessments (including utilities such as water & sewer) levied by municipalities or under state law - All property taxes school, city, county, state, etc. - Exempt Taxes: Where a taxing authority has permanently waived or otherwise permanently exempted the mortgagor from payment of property taxes, i.e., taxes are not due and payable and do not accrue or result in a lien against the property, such taxes may be excluded from the financial assessment.
-Documentation for the waiver or exemption must be placed in the case binder.
+- Homeowners/Hazard insurance and Flood insurance - Homeowners Association (HOA), condominium and planned unit development (PUD) fees

-- Deferred Taxes: Where a taxing authority has deferred the payment of property taxes, i.e., liability for taxes remains, but payment is deferred until a certain point in the future, such taxes may be excluded from the financial assessment provided: - That the deferral period will be in place until the death of the mortgagor or the sale of the property, whichever occurs first - That a lien senior to the HECM first and second mortgages will not be created upon the termination of the deferral period - Documentation on the deferral is placed in the case binder - The mortgagor shall not participate in a real estate tax deferral program or permit any liens to be recorded against the property unless such liens are subordinate to the insured mortgage and any second mortgage held by HUD.
+- Ground rents - Other assessments (including utilities such as water & sewer) levied by municipalities or under state law - All property taxes school, city, county, state, etc. - Exempt Taxes: Where a taxing authority has permanently waived or otherwise permanently exempted the mortgagor from payment of property taxes, i.e., taxes are not due and payable and do not accrue or result in a lien against the property, such taxes may be excluded from the financial assessment.
+Documentation for the waiver or exemption must be placed in the case binder. - Deferred Taxes: Where a borrower is participating in a Real Estate Tax Deferral Program, such taxes may be excluded from the financial assessment provided: - That the deferral period will be in place until the death of the mortgagor or the sale of the property, whichever occurs first - That a lien senior to the HECM first and second mortgages will not be created upon the termination of the deferral period - Documentation on the deferral is placed in the case binder - The mortgagor shall not participate in a real estate tax deferral program or permit any liens to be recorded against the property unless such liens are subordinate to the insured mortgage and any second mortgage held by HUD.